ramonbs/trivia-game/README.md

 cd trivia-game
 ```

-4.Install the required dependencies using npm:
+4. Install the required dependencies using npm:
 ```
 npm install
 ```